aconitumnapellus/debian-systemd/README.md

 Debian systemd container image to test with podman/molecule

+To use it:
+`podman pull ghcr.io/aconitumnapellus/debian-systemd:main`

-To use it, clone the repository and build it using:
+To build it locally, clone the repository and build it using:

 `podman build -t localhost/debian-systemd:bookworm .`